stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Working with CSV Files

+Avoid creating CSV files.
+If you use DuckDB or Pandas then you can import and export data to Parquet and Excel file formats.
+Unlike CSV, Parquet and Excel file formats store explicit data types for items.

-Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
+Python does include [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
 DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

-If you use DuckDB or Pandas then you can import and export data to Excel file formats.
-Unlike CSV, Excel file formats store explicit data types for items.

 ### Use Logging for Diagnostic Messages, Rather Than print()

-The built-in _print()_ statement is convenient for adding debugging information, but you should use logging for your scripts and applications.
+The built-in _print()_ statement is convenient for adding debugging information, but you should use logging in applications.
+If you use an application framework, it should include features for logging.

-Always use a [structured format](https://www.structlog.org/en/stable/why.html) for your logs, such as JSON, so that they can be parsed and analyzed later.
-To generate structured logs, use either the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module such as [structlog](https://www.structlog.org/).
+If you are implementing logging yourself, consider using [loguru](https://loguru.readthedocs.io/en/stable/) or [structlog](https://www.structlog.org/).
+Use a [structured format](https://www.structlog.org/en/stable/why.html) such as JSON, so that your logs can be parsed and analyzed later.
+Always include timestamps with timezones, and use the UTC timezone on servers and shared systems.

+Avoid using the [logging module](https://docs.python.org/3/library/logging.html) in the Python standard library.
+It is slow, more difficult to configure than modern logging libraries, and the default configuration does not provide logs with timestamps.

 ### Only Use async Where It Makes Sense